Meadow View Apiaries (local pick-up)

 For more information on packages, prices, nucs, and any other updates please click here.

 Nucs for Sale

-For 2017, I will have several kinds of nucs available, each consisting of five medium depth frames of adult bees, including three frames of brood of varied ages (all of which are offspring of your queen), as well as pollen and honey.
-Types of nucs I plan to have include overwintered nucs with a 2016 queen raised from my local survivor stock, nucs with 2017 purchased Carniolan queens and nucs containing 2017 queens raised from my local survivor stock.
+For 2019, I will have several kinds of nucs available, each consisting of five medium depth frames of adult bees, including three frames of brood of varied ages (all of which are offspring of your queen), as well as frames of pollen and honey.
+Types of nucs I plan to have include overwintered nucs with a 2018 queen raised from my local survivor stock, nucs with 2019 purchased Italian queens mated in Florida, nucs with 2019 purchased Carniolan queens from Hawaii and nucs containing 2019 queens raised from my local survivor stock.
 These different types of nucs will be available at diverse times, starting in March.
 For more information, go to my web site: http://vincemasterbeekeeper.com/

-I am PA licensed (C2016-113, through October 12, 2017) to sell Queens and Nucleus colonies.
+I am PA licensed (C2018-95, through August 30, 2019) to sell Queens and Nucleus colonies.
 As part of this program, my queen rearing apiaries are inspected by the PA Department of Agriculture twice a year, typically at the beginning and end of the active beekeeping season.
 I use no antibiotics in my beekeeping operations.